island-lang/island-lang.github.io/README.md

 It aspires to eventually serve as a practical programming tool for real-world applications, and designed with a strong emphasis on simplicity, clarity and aesthetics.

-The core of the language is characterized by a sequential, statement-driven style.
+The core of the language is characterized by a sequential, statement-oriented style.
 However, the language cannot be formally classified as imperative (it has **no mutable state**), nor as truly functional (it does not promote an idiomatically functional style), or traditionally object-oriented.
 Instead it may be said to represent a conceptually independent programming approach named **stateless-sequential programming**.

 The language also embeds a statically-typed **logic programming subsystem**, that significantly deviates from the Prolog tradition - which mostly concentrates on the centrality of relations - and instead encourages tight interconnections between relations, functions and objects as complementary entities.